reggieray/regis-pay/README.md

 ## Docker

 > [!NOTE]
-> This option offer a all in one solution.
+> This option offers an all in one solution.
 No need to install/run CosmosDB or RabbitMQ individually.

 ### Prerequisites